-Connect Azure Database for MySQL Flexible Server with private access connectivity method
+Connect Azure Database for PostgreSQL Flexible Server with the private access connectivity method

-Azure Database for MySQL Flexible Server is a managed service that runs, manages, and scales highly available MySQL servers in the cloud.
+Azure Database for PostgreSQL Flexible Server is a managed service that you can use to run, manage, and scale highly available PostgreSQL servers in the cloud.
 This quickstart shows you how to create a flexible server in a virtual network by using the Azure portal.

 Sign in to the Azure portal